derecklhw/vue3-awesome-cv-template/README.md

     npm run lint
     ```

-## Deploy to GitHub Pages
+## Deploy your own copy to GitHub Pages

+1. Fork the repository
-1. Change the `base` path in `vite.config.ts` to your repository name
+2. Change the `base` path in `vite.config.ts` to your repository name
-2. Push the changes to `main` branch as `GitHub Actions` will build and automatically deploy to GitHub Pages
+3. Push the changes to `main` branch as `GitHub Actions` will build and automatically deploy to GitHub Pages
-3. (Optional) If you want to deploy in a different branch, update `Deployment branches and tags` in your repository `Settings/Environment/Configure github-pages`.
+4. (Optional) If you want to deploy in a different branch, update `Deployment branches and tags` in your repository `Settings/Environment/Configure github-pages`.

 ## Credit